RafaelMenesesRibeiro/Highly-Dependable-Systems/README.md

 #### 2.1.2 Verifying your installation

+* Open your terminal (windows cmd) and type in

+        psql --version

-* Open your terminal (windows cmd) and type in 'psql --version' if you have followed the previous steps correctly you should see the following message appearing on your cmd window:
+if you have followed the previous steps correctly you should see the following message appearing on your cmd window:

         psql (PostgreSQL) 11.2